r-koch/ddal-docs/DDAL_Admin_Answers.md

 ## Eberron Questions

-### In the Player Guide 1.3 for Oracle of War is stated: Once per adventure that you gain a level, you can scribe one spell into your spellbook […] Does a **level gained** through a Salvage Mission count for this rule?
+### In the Player Guide 1.3 for Oracle of War is stated: <details><summary>show spoiler</summary>Once per adventure that you gain a level, you can scribe one spell into your spellbook […]</details> Does a **level gained** through a Salvage Mission count for this rule?

 Yes, it does.

 ### So for the OoW campaign there's a ERftLW errata: https://media.wizards.com/2020/dnd/downloads/ERftLW-Errata.pdf which says " Replicate Magic Item (p.
 63).
-The following sentence has been added to the end of the first paragraph: "Alternatively, you can choose the magic item from among the common magic items in the game, not including potions or scrolls."
-Additionally, the third paragraph has been cut. " My question is about the phrase "**in the game**".
+The following sentence has been added to the end of the first paragraph: <details><summary>show spoiler</summary>Alternatively, you can choose the magic item from among the common magic items in the game, not including potions or scrolls."
+Additionally, the third paragraph has been cut.</details> My question is about the phrase "**in the game**".
 I can guess what you're going to say, but the errata says what it says.
 So, what constitutes being "in the game"?

 For Oracle of War, "in the game" would mean "in campaign-legal sources."